sharmidata-blip/Olist-E-Commerce-Sales-Analysis/README.md

 Sales trend over time

-Top & bottom selling products
+Top & bottom-selling products

 Customer distribution by city and state

-Payment type analysis
+Payment type and review score analysis

-Review score analysis

-📊 Dashboard Insights
+📸 Dashboard Screenshots

-The interactive Power BI dashboard provides:

-KPIs: Total Sales, Orders, Customers
+(Screenshots shared in dashboard/screenshots/ folder)

+Overview of total sales & KPIs

-Sales performance trends
+Sales trend charts

-Geographic distribution of customers

-Product & category level insights
+Top products & category insights

-Customer satisfaction analysis (reviews)
+📂 Project Structure
+Olist-Ecommerce-Analysis/
+│── datasets/           # Key CSV files for analysis │── dashboard/          # PDF export & screenshots
+│── README.md           # Project documentation

+🚀 How to Use

+Clone this repository

+Explore the dashboard via PDF or screenshots

+Use the CSV files for further analysis if required

+📌 Conclusion

+This project highlights how Power BI dashboards and CSV-based analysis can provide actionable insights into e-commerce sales performance.